 If you're not sure where iTunes stores your content, open the Get Info window:

-- Mac: From the menu bar at the top of your computer screen, choose File > Get Info.
+- From the top of your computer screen or the top of the iTunes window, choose Edit > Get Info.

 - Click the File tab.